siberianfox/g2wiki/Digital-IO-(GPIO).md

 # Discussion of future changes (pending review)

+##IO System Model
-The model - from lowest layer to highest:
+Listed from lowest layer to highest:

 - **"io"** refers to the physical layer. it's further discussed as digital inputs (`di_`), analog inputs (`ai_`), and digital outputs (`do_`).
 There can also be various "non-pin" or virtual "signals" at the io level, such as a timer expiring or a communications operation to or from a remote device (e.g. a command to turn on a temperature controller sent over some serial bus).